What Is Your Posterior Chain and How Should You Train It?

 Calves

-Comprising two muscles — the gastrocnemius and soleus — the calf muscle connects the ankle and the knee, and governs plantar flexion (think: pointing your toes).
+Composed of two muscles — the gastrocnemius and soleus — the calf muscle connects the ankle and the knee and governs plantar flexion (think: pointing your toes).

 Lats